Secure Your Ideal Job Faster by Leveraging Your Digital Resume

 Many tech employers use LinkedIn to search for employees that might be appropriate for filling their tech openings.
 If your profile is not getting the attention it deserves, remember a compelling, interesting, complete digital resume on LinkedIn is now more important than your traditional resume.

 Savvy recruiters and hiring managers don’t spend much time looking at paper/traditional resumes these days.
-Instead, they go to LI where they get that first feeling of connecting by looking at you via your LinkedIn picture, note how well connected you are, see what thought leadership you bring to the table (as illustrated by your blogs, videos, posts, comments), and learn what others say about you.
+Instead, they go to LinkedIn where they get that first feeling of connecting by looking at you via your LinkedIn picture, note how well connected you are, see what thought leadership you bring to the table (as illustrated by your blogs, videos, posts, comments), and learn what others say about you.

 Having a robust LinkedIn profile is a much more engaging way for someone to review your credentials than reading a flat, one dimensional traditional resume.
 How much time do you spend reading boring job descriptions that don’t exude the company’s personality or enthusiasm for the position?
 It is much more informative to browse a company’s website to get a better understanding of its direction, perspective, services, mission, and more.
 Well, that is exactly why recruiters prefer a digital profile on LinkedIn versus a flat, personality-less resume.